narkissbv/otofotoOffline/README.md

 ```
 Copy all the relevant photos (resized to fit viewing on a computer) to the `photos` folder.

-Run locally `list.sh` to create `data.js`.
-On Windows, simply double-click the script.
-On Linux/Mac give execution rights to the file by typing in the terminal, inside the `/photos` folder: `chmod a+x list.sh`.
+On Windows, double click the `list.bat` to generate the list of photos into `data.js`.
+On Linux/Mac, execute `list.sh` to create `data.js`.
+On Linux/Mac give execution rights to the file by typing in the terminal, inside the root folder: `chmod a+x list.sh`.
 Now the file is ready to be executed.
 You can either run it from the Terminal by typing `. list.sh` or from the file explorer.
-Once done, a `data.js` file should be created in the `/photos` folder.
-Move it to the root folder where the `.html` files are.
+Once done, a `data.js` file should be created in the root folder.

 Once done, make sure the app loads all of the photos properly but simply running the `.html` file (it doesn't matter which you load if you have more than one).